 Instructions

 • Heat a Dutch oven or large saucepot over medium heat.
-Add the Italian sausage and crumble until cooked through.
+Add the Italian sausage and cook, breaking it up into crumbles, until fully cooked through.

-• Add in your onion powder, kosher salt, and garlic.
-Mix to combine and cook for about 1 minute.
+• Stir in the onion powder, kosher salt, and minced garlic.
+Mix everything together and cook for about 1 minute until fragrant.

-• Add in your crushed tomatoes, dried oregano, and chicken broth.
-Bring to a boil.
+• Add the crushed tomatoes, fresh oregano, and chicken broth.
+Stir to combine, then bring the mixture to a boil.

-• Serve up topped with a dollop of ricotta, some shredded fresh basil, and your favorite garlic bread.
+• Ladle the soup into bowls and top with a dollop of ricotta, a sprinkle of fresh basil, and a side of garlic bread.

 Nutrition